spectrumone/personal-documentation/nginx-config-guide.md

     # If nothing matches, nginx will get the first written server block or the one with a
     # default_server.
     server_name .example.com www.example.com example.com;

+    # Status 301 means that the resource (page) is moved permanently to a new location.
+    # The client/browser should not attempt to request the original location but use
+    # the new location from now on.

+    # Status 302 means that the resource is temporarily located somewhere else,
+    # and the client/browser should continue requesting the original url.
     return 301 https://$server_name$request_uri;
 }